XSilverlink/LB-ReadMe-Files/StreamUP Twitch Prediction System/ReadMe.md

 ³ **This button only retrieves information when a prediction is created through this extension!**

 # Editing the example prediction
 This is where a big part of the magic happens.
-Here you can edit and create preset buttons for yourself
+This button can be copied as many times as you want so that can create unlimited presets for your predictions

 ![](https://raw.githubusercontent.com/XSilverlink/LB-ReadMe-Files/main/StreamUP%20Twitch%20Prediction%20System/images/LioranBoard_Receiver_h7ErAZNGmd.png)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExOTAyNDM0MTksLTEzMzY1MzYzODgsMj
+eyJoaXN0b3J5IjpbLTkyNDIyMDMwOCwtMTMzNjUzNjM4OCwyMT
-EwMDI1MTk3MiwtMjI3MjYxMjUsMjYzOTAxMTAyLC0xNTU2OTY2
+AwMjUxOTcyLC0yMjcyNjEyNSwyNjM5MDExMDIsLTE1NTY5NjY1
-NTU2LDEwNjQxNTg3MTAsLTk5Mjg3NDM3Myw0NDQ4Njc0MDcsLT
+NTYsMTA2NDE1ODcxMCwtOTkyODc0MzczLDQ0NDg2NzQwNywtMT
-ExNTU5NDg3MjcsLTEwNjM3Njc1MDYsLTk0NTAwMDk0NF19
+E1NTk0ODcyNywtMTA2Mzc2NzUwNiwtOTQ1MDAwOTQ0XX0=
 -->